 Fine, too, is the response of the 4.4-litre V8.
 It settles to a muted idle – there is clearly some serious soundproofing going on here – and the eight-speed ZF automatic gearbox encourages it to spin at very low revs.
 It generates ample torque, with some 516lb ft available from as little as 1750rpm, allowing measured acceleration and easy cruising.

-It's the mighty 5.0-litre V8 that gives the Range Rover the kind of performance that not that long ago we'd ony expect from the likes of an M5, propelling the car to 60mph in 5.4sec.
-503bhp And the speed it endows the Range Rover with is well matched to the car's surprising agility.
+It's the mighty 5.0-litre V8 that gives the Range Rover the kind of performance that not that long ago we'd only expect from the likes of an M5, propelling the car to 60mph in 5.4sec.
+503bhp and the speed it endows the Range Rover with is well matched to the car's surprising agility.
+Obviously, if that isn't enough grunt than the SVAutobiography models may cater for you with its 542bhp 5.0-litre V8 borrowed from the Range Rover Sport SVR.